 If your business needs input from skilled workers from overseas, you must apply for accreditation under the new policy and be approved before you can hire migrants.

 How long will the accreditation be valid?

 Initial accreditation approvals last for 12 months.
-Renewals for employers (other than franchisees and employers that want to place migrants on Accredited Employer Work Visas with third parties – including labour hire companies) will be for 24 months.
+Renewals for employers will be for 24 months with the exception of franchisees and employers that want to place migrants on Accredited Employer Work Visas with third parties – including labour hire companies, for whom the extension will be for 12 months.

 What information does my business need to provide in its application for accreditation?

 To employ migrants on Accredited Employer Work Visas (AEWVs), all employers must meet the standard accreditation requirements.

 These requirements are intended to ensure all employers hiring migrants meet minimum requirements to support and settle migrants and comply with employment and immigration laws.